Skip to content

 std::string name = "Alice";

-The appearance of a universal reference requires two conditions, both of which must be met: first, the type must be deduced through a template parameter (T in template<typename T>); second, the declaration form must be exactly T&&, with no const or other qualifiers added.
-If you write const T&&, it is a plain const rvalue reference, not a universal reference.
-If you write std::vector<T>&&, it is also not a universal reference — although T is deduced, std::vector<T>&& as a whole is not in the form of T&&.
+A universal reference has two necessary conditions, both required: first, the type must come through template parameter deduction (the T in template<typename T>); second, the declared form must be exactly T&&, no const or other modifiers.
+Write const T&& and it's an ordinary const rvalue reference, not a universal reference.
+Write std::vector<T>&& and it isn't one either; T is deduced, but std::vector<T>&& as a whole isn't in the T&& form.

 cpp